JackEdTaylor/LexOPSdocs/docs/05-shiny.md

 ## Custom Variables

-The Custom Variables tab is useful for integrating variables not in the LexOPS dataset to the app.
-Importantly, the words which have custom variables can be in any language.
-These variables can then be used within the app for generating stimuli.
+The Custom Variables tab is useful for adding your own variables to the app to generate stimuli.
 Custom variables are only available for the current session.

 Here is an example in which the variables from the [Leipzig Affective Norms for German (LANG) (Kanske & Kotz, 2010)](http://doi.org/10.3758/BRM.42.4.987) are added to the LexOPS shiny app.
 These variables can then be used in the Generate tab.